MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/getting-started.md

 Afterwards, start the server via `mscs start [world]` where `world` is the name of the world.
 The world will then shut down because you have to accept the EULA.
 The EULA can be found in `/opt/mscs/worlds/myWorld` where `myWorld` is the name given to the world you created.

+Please note that, by default, the world created will be running the latest server version.
+See [adjusting world & server properties](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties) for instructions on how to change this.

 ---